tigerpadla/threestack-arcade/README.md

     - Icons used to show hits and misses are drawn from NTDS (Navy Tactical Data System) symbology still used by navies of all NATO members as outlined in NATO STANAG 4420.
     - Use of inactive buttons to indicate inoperable systems, as well as flavour text in Modals are used to create a WW3 ambience and provide in-universe justification for simply shooting at grid squares.

--   Behaviour notes
-    -   Bullets are initialized each round as `bullets = duckCount + 1`; running out of bullets causes remaining `flying` ducks to flee (`flyingAway`) and counts as misses.
-    -   Shot ducks briefly show a `duck-shot` image then transition to `duck-fall` and fall with gravity.
-    -   Rounds and levels progress automatically; game over and completion overlays allow the player to restart.

 ### Snake

 Snake is a classic browser game built with **HTML**, **CSS**, and **JavaScript**, rendered on a 32×32 grid.
 Players control the snake with arrow keys (or on-screen buttons) to eat food, grow longer, and avoid colliding with walls or itself.
 The game demonstrates dynamic DOM manipulation, grid-based movement logic, modular architecture, and responsive design.